Mobile Apps· 13 min read· Updated May 10, 2026

 Types of Mobile Apps: Use Cases & Examples

-Different app types have different requirements, timelines, and costs.
+Different app types have different requirements, timelines, and scopes.
 Here are the six most common categories in the MENA market:

 💼